nuxt-community/dotenv-module/README.md

 - Default: `null`

-If you want to restrict what's accessible into the context, you can can pass to the module options an `only` array with the keys you want to allow.
+If you want to restrict what's accessible into the context, you can pass to the module options an `only` array with the keys you want to allow.

 ```js
 export default {